omermadmon/StableRecSys/README.md

-# StableRecSys
+# Stable Recommendation Mechanisms

-Code and simulation results for:

-**Learning Dynamics of Strategic Content Creators and Stable Recommendation Mechanisms: An Axiomatic Approach**

-Authors: Omer Madmon and Moshe Tennenholtz
+Code and simulation results for the paper **Stable Recommendation Mechanisms**, by Omer Madmon and Moshe Tennenholtz.

 ## Repository Structure